 (Photo courtesy of Andres Reutman.)

-He received his Purple Heart on 6 March 1934.
+He received his Purple Heart with oak leaf cluster on 10 September 1934.

 Sgt.
 Toppel's Purple Heart.